Questions that would probably be asked frequently

 OWL/OWL1 = "Official Word List" and TWL98 = "The Word List 1998" both refer to the same thing,

-The Official Tournament and Club Word List published by the National Scrabble Association for
+The Official Tournament and Club Word List authorized by the North American SCRABBLE Players Association for

 adjudication of challenges in club and tournament play.
 This list was updated in 1998.